smithers1221/replicatedcc_python/readme.md

 * Communication: Are you able to defend why you picked your test case scenarios and explain what they do in your README and through other forms of communication?

-To meet the goals of this exercise, I run my tests using Python and unit tests.
+To meet the goals of this exercise, I ran my tests using Python and unit tests.

 #### *Directory contents: Functions file, test file and requirements.*